-If you think back to your earliest childhood memories, it’s likely you remember times when you were fearless.
-Curiosity likely took you to places you wouldn’t dare go now and at times, you probably threw caution to the wind.
+If you think back to your earliest childhood memories, it’s likely you remember times when you were fearless, when curiosity took you places you wouldn’t dare go now.

 However, as you began to age, you were introduced to an unending list of rules about what you should say, how you should be, and what you should do.
-These likely resulted in you limiting yourself and maybe even not realizing your full potential.
+These likely resulted in you creating limiting beliefs and perhaps even not realizing your full potential.

 While you do have to live by some rules, it’s important that you aren’t holding yourself back from living a full life.